 Students will learn public speaking and writing skills for use in the business world.
 Combining communication theory and skills, students will be able to strategically manage their own communication strategies for success in employment and career building.
 The course has three components: public speaking, managerial writing, and career growth.
 Students will master verbal strategies such as elevator pitches; traditional correspondence; electronic and social media writing; and career growth communication, including employment-seeking writing, portfolio building.
-This course is a replacement course for COM301 – Effective Research & Writing for the Communication Professional as of the 19-20 Fall Trimester.
-Students cannot receive credit for both of these courses.
 (This course is also offered through SSA.
 Credits earned using this option will appear on transcripts with an “S” suffix.)

 Social Media and Public Relations